mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

 1. Preserve P4 at owner audit `270feca`/A1 manifest `3297c808…`, P5 at owner
-   evidence `0bc0d37`, and the original P6 plus A1 packet/raw bytes at
+   evidence `0bc0d37`, and all original P6/A1/A2 packet and raw bytes at manifests `d16787b3…`/`43944afe…`/`67ddf602…`.
+Do not reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW or inadmissible P6/A1/A2 raw rows as a candidate.
-   manifests `d16787b3…`/`43944afe…`.
-Do not reinterpret unimplemented designs, losing families, the handwritten CSS reader, killed EUW or inadmissible P6/A1 raw rows as a candidate.
+2. Resume only the existing Luna seat for immutable P6-A3.
+Add exactly one parse-local `failureOffset` provenance scalar.
+Atomic owners save/restore it; pass-through combinators propagate it; public ordinary-failure projection reads it.
+It may never influence parse control, dispatch, or the signed return kind.
+Add no second scalar, regions, slabs, journals, finalizers, scanners, compilers, VMs, generated grammars, wrappers, fallbacks, compatibility aliases or alternate executors.
-2. Resume only the existing Luna seat for immutable P6-A2.
-Complete one scalar checkpoint schema across all typed-fault boundaries and recovery-sync, assert every direct/nested/boundary fault row, and compare `JSON.parse`, exact M2, rebuilt M2 and A2 independently.
-Do not add regions, slabs, journals, finalizers, scanners, compilers, VMs, generated grammars, wrappers, fallbacks, compatibility aliases or alternate executors.
+3. Before timing, close all 21 typed-fault positions and all 23 ordinary-mismatch offset/frontier rows, including root/nonzero `trim` and the indistinguishable root-trim versus failing-choice witness.
+Recheck atomic ownership, pass-through propagation, alias/return/allocation laws, and independent `JSON.parse`/exact-M2/rebuilt-M2/A3 frozen products.
-3. Only after every corrected pre-timing probe is green, run a new scale-4 exact accepted-M2 `jsonParser` alternating immutable-success cell across seven fresh paired processes.
+4. Only after every corrected pre-timing probe is green, run a new scale-4 exact accepted-M2 `jsonParser` alternating immutable-success cell across seven fresh paired processes.
 Every raw point must be `>=10x`; stop on the first miss.
 Bootstrap is forbidden unless every raw point clears the floor.
-4. Only a green fatal cell may open scale 4/33 complete state, value, result, failures, diagnostics-on recovery, UTF-16, allocation, IC, deopt and GC, plus one real Value-owned combinator CSS vertical with proved nonzero SIR activity.
+5. Only a green fatal cell may open scale 4/33 complete state, value, result, failures, diagnostics-on recovery, UTF-16, allocation, IC, deopt and GC, plus one real Value-owned combinator CSS vertical with proved nonzero P6 activity.
 A handwritten body or scanner-shaped plane is fatal.
-5. Full CSS, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
+6. Full CSS, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
    Preserve scalar rollback, diagnostics-toggle-invariant recovery, exact UTF-16 slots/spans, typed nesting, run isolation and consumer projection.